 Sadly, many dogs still live their lives on the end of a chain.
 While most of the time tethers are used for short amounts of time to allow the dog some time outside, other dogs aren’t so lucky.
 Some poor pups get tethered up almost constantly and for many hours at a time.

 And it’s no wonder that when a dog is tied up for a long period of time they tend to get aggressive.
 Tethering is unsafe for dogs and for the public.
 It has been proven to be a high risk factor in serious dog bites and attacks.

 What’s more is that it is risky for your dog, they could end up hurt or even strangled.
 Sadly, this happened to a good friend of mine.
 They would tether their dog for large portions of the day while they were at work and running errands.
 She was tied to the base of an outdoor table/umbrella stand.
 One day when they finally returned home, they found Asia tied up around the chairs and table.
 She didn’t make it and the family was devastated.
 They didn’t even know the risks.

-If you ever need to leave your dog alone for an extended period of time, make sure they are in a safe environment and hire a pet sitter to check on them.
+If you ever need to leave your dog alone for an extended period of time, make sure they are in a safe environment and hire a pet sitter for overnights or in-home boarding.
 What are your thoughts on this new bill and maybe law?